 College emergency dispatcher certificate programs are generally 2- to 3-term programs.
-Topics addressed in an emergency dispatcher certificate program include call taking techniques, emergency medical dispatching, communications, stress management, criminal law and crisis intervention.
 Some programs might involve students riding with emergency personnel or participate in community emergency preparedness activities.
 Completion of a certificate program qualifies one to take NAED certification exams.
+Course topics typically include:

 NAED currently offers several certifications in the field of emergency dispatching.
 Certification courses and exams are given in the areas of emergency medical dispatching (EMD), emergency fire dispatching (EFD), emergency telecommunications (ETC) and emergency priority dispatching (EPD).
 CPR certification is a prerequisite to medical dispatching certification.
 The ED-Q certification program addresses systems used in medical, police or fire dispatching.
 This program is open to those already holding an EMD, EFD or EPD certification.

 NAED holds an annual conference presenting workshops, meetings and networking opportunities for emergency dispatchers.
 Some colleges offer law enforcement workshops which include sessions or seminars for emergency dispatchers.
 Seminar topics might include stress management, customer service and civil liabilities relating to emergency dispatching.

 Continuing education requirements must be met in order to sustain NAED certifications.
 For most certification types, 24-30 hours of continuing education must be taken every two years.
 Continuing education can be in the form of classroom instruction, seminars or workshops.
 Certified emergency dispatchers must also be recertified in cardiopulmonary resuscitation (CPR) every two years to maintain the EMD or EMD-Q certification.